Sonic the Hedgehog 3: Retrospective reviews

 At the review aggregator GameRankings, Sonic 3 holds a score of 89%, based on five reviews published in the 2000s.
 The Xbox 360 version has a score of 79% at Metacritic.
 Lucas M. Thomas of IGN wrote that Sonic 3 "completed the trilogy as the best of them all".
 Dan Whitehead of Eurogamer, however, considered Sonic & Knuckles superior.

 Frank Provo of GameSpot wrote that the most significant addition was its save system.
-He also enjoyed the new power-ups.
+He also enjoyed the new power-ups and praised the "elaborate" backgrounds.
 Whitehead said that the large stages would keep players sufficiently engrossed.
 Thomas and Provo enjoyed the use of wordless cutscenes to create a coherent story and thematically connect the zones.
 McFerran, however, felt that the visuals had been downgraded, particularly Sonic's "dumpier" sprite and "the infamous 'dotty' textures".
 Thomas thought the music was "impressive", but not quite on par with Sonic 2s.

 Some critics, such as Adam Ghiggino of PALGN, felt Sonic 3 had been insufficiently upgraded for re-releases.
 Whitehead of Eurogamer wished online co-op had been implemented.
 Provo of GameSpot and Thomas of IGN wished that Sega had re-released Sonic 3 and Sonic & Knuckles together as Sonic 3 & Knuckles instead.
 Mega ranked it the fifth-best Genesis game in November 1994.
 In 2014, GamesRadar ranked Sonic 3 & Knuckles as the seventh-best Genesis game.
 In 2013, Jeremy Parish of US Gamer ranked it eighth.